binance/binance-spot-api-docs/errors.md

 "Order book liquidity is less than symbol minimum quantity." | Quote quantity market orders cannot be placed when there are no orders on the book.
 "Order amend (quantity increase) is not supported." | `newQty` must be less than the order quantity.
 "The requested action would change no state; rejecting". | The request sent would not have changed the status quo.<br></br>(e.g. `newQty` cannot equal the order quantity.)
+"Pegged orders are not supported for this symbol." | `pegInstructionsAllowed` has not been enabled. |
+"This order type may not use pegged price." | You are using parameter `pegPriceType` with an unsupported order type. (e.g. `MARKET`) |
+"This price peg cannot be used with this order type." | You are using `pegPriceType`=`MARKET_PEG` for a `LIMIT_MAKER` order.|
+"Order book liquidity is too low for this pegged order." | The order book doesn’t have the best price level to peg the price to. |

 ## Errors regarding placing orders via cancelReplace